 At Polar Dental, patients who have cracked, misshapen, or chipped teeth can undergo dental bonding as a corrective form of cosmetic dentistry.
-Dental bonding may also be used to correct unwanted spacing between teeth for a more esthetically pleasing smile.
+Dental bonding may also be used to correct unwanted spacing between teeth for a more aesthetically pleasing smile.

 At Polar Dental, dental bonding is safe, effective and relatively inexpensive.
 Improve your smile with just one visit!